morhenderson/Code-Samples/README.md

 ## Overview

-The contents of this repo are a sampling of (very basic) programs and scripts demonstrating useful skills I've picked up.
+This repo contains a sampling of programs that demonstrate some useful skills I've picked up.
 They include algorithms and methods I've learned in both educational and professional (including research) settings, but applied to conceptually simple problems to highlight fundamental concepts.
 More specific details about each program, including how to run them and descriptions of their outputs, are given in the README files in each of their folders.

 ## Programs